Bolinas Ridge, California

 There are several pullouts along this leg that provide broad expansive views of the San Francisco Bay Area below.
 During early mornings, coastal fog is ever-present and a clear day is rare although the clarity of your visit is highly dependent on the weather and cyclic time of year.
 During afternoons, the fog burns off but often a haze remains.
 Some of the clearest air is often found after winter storms pass over the region inbound from the ocean.

-Cushing Memorial Amphitheater, named for the mountain railroad magnate Sidney B. Cushing, isn’t visible from Ridgecrest Blvd, but it’s located a short walking distance from Ridgecrest Blvd and Pantoll Rd main parking lot.
+Cushing Memorial Amphitheater, named for the mountain railroad magnate Sidney B. Cushing, isn’t visible or even noticeable from Ridgecrest Blvd, but it’s located a short walking distance from Ridgecrest Blvd and Pantoll Rd main parking lot.
 Originally built in 1933 as a 4000-seat amphitheater by the Civilian Conservation Corps, the amphitheater was constructed by the CCC using massive blocks of serpentine rock.
 Mount Tam has been subsequently hosting theatrical performances since 1913 and has hosted the Grateful Dead & Jefferson Airplane along with many other bands.
 Currently ,the Cushing Memorial Amphitheater is best know for outdoor theatrical plays while producing artistic programming for Broadway-style musicals.

 Cushing Memorial Amphitheater was built in 1933 as a 4000-seat amphitheater by the Civilian Conservation Corps